0x92bd/mywebsite/content/portfolio/index.md

 **ByteCapsule**
 _Intern | Jr Penetration Tester_
-_January 2025 - Present_
+_January 2025 - February 2025_
-I am currently working as an intern at [ByteCapsule](https://bytecapsuleit.com/) in Dhaka, BD.
+I was working as an intern at [ByteCapsule](https://bytecapsuleit.com/) in Dhaka, BD.
+In this program, I was able to gain hands-on experience on Bug bounty, Web app pentesting, cloud security, and team building & leadership.

 ---